Skin school, Acne, Anti-aging, Skincare

 For example, one of the primary reasons the medical establishment takes acne so seriously is because it represents a chronic irritation to the skin.
 Chronic irritation is lousy news anywhere in the body and is just as detrimental to skin health.

 Tretinoin purging happens because tretinoin increases the turnover of skin cells and brings up all the dirt, oil, and bacteria trapped in the pores to the surface, causing more breakouts than usual.
-Tretinoin purging usually lasts for around three weeks.
+The tretinoin purge usually lasts for around three weeks.
 Although tretinoin proves to be highly effective in treating acne in the long run, the initial few weeks or even months of use can be disheartening and demanding.

 Skin purging can be minimized by starting with a low concentration of tretinoin, applying it sparingly, using a gentle cleanser and moisturizer, wearing sunscreen daily, and being patient and consistent with tretinoin.

-Ask your doctor or dermatologist for advice if you have any questions or concerns about purging or tretinoin.
+Ask your doctor or dermatologist for advice if you have any questions or concerns about the tretinoin purge.

 Show Me Proof